 The integration of personalization systems with chat systems allow the informed chat agents to communicate with a visitor accordingly.
 In the case of a customer accessing the site via a special advertising campaign email, the chat agent will get a real-time notification and can initiate a conversation with the customer with that information.

 Enhancing user experience with virtual reality

 Due to the availability of multiple channels for product purchase, customers now tend to go with platforms that deliver them the best user experience.
 Virtual reality is the trend now.
 People expect ecommerce platforms to deliver a real-time experience of the products using their VR devices.
-Eg: For a clothing store, if an option is provided to try a shit virtually using VR devices or even in their web platform, it will certainly deliver a good experience for users.
+Eg: For a clothing store, if an option is provided to try a shirt virtually using VR devices or even in their web platform, it will certainly deliver a good experience for users.
 Another one is allowing users to explore the interior of a car using their VR device.
 This will give them a feel that they are sitting inside that car.

 Personalization will not only increase the revenue but also will build brand loyalty among customers.

 1. Simon Peirson, "How JD Sports outdoors brands Blacks and Millets integrated personalisation into their experience", Case study, October 2016, Smart Insights, accessed April 2017.